Dostoevskey/sylenium/README.md

 Write your tests with parallelisation in mind.
 Independent tests aren't enough, consider cross contamination (`system wide settings`) contaminating your tests at runtime.
 For example if test A modifies a system wide setting it can impact other tests, even though they are not remotely reliant on each other.
 Multi tenancy applications can really help with this, otherwise run a `@NotThreadSafe` run at the end of your run.
-If you are running one test at a time, again I will find you and I will kill you.
+If you are running one test at a time.

 ---